Major and Minor Requirements

 Students seeking a minor in philosophy are invited to devise an appropriate program suitable to their interests.
-It must include a minimum of 18 hours of philosophy, at least 6 hours of which must be upper-division, with 3 of these at the 400 level.
+It must include a minimum of 18 credit hours of philosophy, at least 6 hours of which must be upper-division, with 3 hours being at the 400 level.

 Courses numbered 311, 312, 313, 314, 315 and 380 may be repeated for credit when, as is usual, their content varies.
 Each philosophy course is designed to benefit students who, whatever their fields of concentration, are reasonably prepared and interested in its topic.

 There are over 100 students currently minoring in Philosophy.